 1½ cups water

 Mix the flours, salt, and yeast in a large bowl.
 Add the water and stir until thoroughly mixed.
+If you are adding sourdough starter, add it now and stir in well.
 Add the biga in small pieces to the dough.
 Mix again to incorporate it into the dough.
 Set a dinner plate on top and leave on the counter for the first rise, from 8 to 12 hours.
 The longer rising period gives a more pronounced sourdough flavor.

 Prepare a smaller bowl for the second rise that is roughly the same size and shape as the covered vessel you plan to use to bake the bread.
 Here is a photo of the bowl, pan, and lid I use.